gaogao-asia/mysql-container/README.md

 # Database Container
 This is database container running MySQL 5.7.

+## Preparation
+Copy `.env.dist` to `.env`.
+Change variables as you need.

+* DOCKER_VOLUME_DIR: Path to the directory where your database data will be stored on the host machine so that it will not be deleted after the container is deleted.
+The default is local-db directory at the root of this repo.
+* CONTAINER_NAME: The name used to refer this container from other container.
+* NETWORK_NAME: Other containers accessing this container should be on the network of the same name.

 ## Controlling Database Container
 ### Create docker network
-If you have not created a docker network named `local-net`, create it with the command below.
+If you have not created a docker network with the name specified in .env file, create it with the command below.
+Example uses `local-net` as its name.
 If you already have it, skip to "Create & Start Container" section.

 ```